sanchez2210/jasper2/README.md

 ## Issues and Contributing

 This install builds well with Ruby v2.4.2 and Jekyll v3.6.2.
-If you run into any problems please log them on the [issue tracker](https://github.com/myJekyll/jasper2/issues).
+If you run into any problems please log them on the [issue tracker](https://github.com/sanchez2210/therubyhermit-jekyll/issues).

 Feel free pull-request your patches and fixes.

-## Thanks

-Many thanks to the Ghost team for all the design work.
-Also many thanks to all contributors, that help keeping the project alive and updated :smile:

 ## Copyright & License